 Skip to main content

-This article has been written to follow on from a preceding one on this subject 'Top Ten Tips to Secure Maximum Post-Lockdown Bookings This Summer' which addressed actions holiday cottage owners can take to stand the best possible opportunity to attract bookings during the Coronavirus lockdown.
-Click here if you haven't already read it.
+This article has been written to follow on from a preceding one on this subject, ‘Top Ten Tips to Secure Maximum Post-Lockdown Bookings This Summer, which addressed actions holiday cottage owners can take to stand the best possible opportunity to attract bookings during the Coronavirus lockdown.

-At some point in the latter part of 2020, it is to be hoped that all restrictions on our freedom to travel in the UK will be lifted, allowing people to once again enjoy a coast or country holiday in this beautiful country.
+It is hoped that all restrictions on freedom of travel in the UK will be lifted by the latter part of 2020, allowing people to once again enjoy a coast or country holiday in this beautiful country.

 We are, however, unlikely to return to pre-pandemic habits and activities at the metaphorical flick of a switch.
 Understanding how people will behave – and what the ‘new normal’ will be, is of utmost importance to self-catering businesses.
 The new rules are probably still being written, but I have hazarded informed guesses at some of the likely scenarios that will unfold.
 Read on to see if you agree, and feel free to contribute your own thoughts or evidence.

-Booking Terms and conditions: Given the Covid-generated outrage over the varying refund policies in the self-catering industry, people will be paying more attention to your cancellation terms and conditions.
+Booking Terms and Conditions: Given the Covid-generated outrage over the varying refund policies in the self-catering industry, people will pay more attention to your cancellation terms and conditions.
 Do ensure that these are specific and unambiguous.
-It’ll be important to draw the distinction between cancellations arising from government decree (not advice) as opposed to those where people felt disinclined to travel (including bad weather conditions).
+It’ll be essential to distinguish cancellations arising from government decrees (not advice) from those where people felt disinclined to travel (including bad weather conditions).

-Financial Reserves: Owners who emerged the least unscathed from the impact of Covid 19 were those who had built up a capital reserve that enabled them to operate without bookings for six months or more.
-That is something worth factoring into future budgets if you haven’t already done so, because at some future point there will be a Covid-20 (sorry to depress you - but at least you will have time to better prepare to financially survive it).
+Financial Reserves: Owners who emerged the least unscathed from the impact of COVID-19 had built a capital reserve that enabled them to operate without bookings for six months or more.
+If you haven’t already done so, that is something worth factoring into future budgets if you haven’t already done so because, at some future point, there will be a COVID-19 (sorry to depress you—but at least you will have time to better prepare to financially survive it).

 Cleanliness is Next to Godliness (or possibly before it)